-Sogol Mostoufi-Moab, MD, MSCE, is a dual-certified pediatric oncologist and endocrinologist with clinical expertise in endocrine late effects after childhood cancer therapy and the Richard and Sheila Sanford Endowed Chair in Pediatric Oncology at Children's Hospital of Philadelphia.
+Sogol Mostoufi-Moab, MD, MSCE, is a dual-certified pediatric oncologist and endocrinologist with clinical expertise in endocrine late effects after childhood cancer therapy at Children's Hospital of Philadelphia.

 Areas of Expertise:

 Endocrine late effects in survivors of childhood cancer, Thyroid cancer Locations:Main Hospital

 I am a dual-certified pediatric oncologist and endocrinologist with clinical expertise in endocrine late effects after childhood cancer therapy.

 The development of intensified oncology treatment regimens has greatly improved the survival of children with cancer.
 Currently, more than 80 percent of children with acute lymphoblastic leukemia (ALL) and upwards of 50 percent of pediatric patients treated for solid tumors will survive into adulthood.
 Similarly, five-year cure rates for childhood Bone Marrow Transplantation (BMT) exceed 60 percent.
 It is estimated that by 2014, 1 in every 250 adults will be a survivor of childhood cancer.

 However, treatment-related disorders of endocrine systems are common in this growing population of cancer survivors.
 As the endocrinologist for the Cancer Survivorship Program, I treat childhood cancer survivors with endocrine abnormalities such as abnormal growth, thyroid disorders, pubertal disorders, and thyroid malignancy.